squaredup/samples/dashboards/kubernetes-monitoring/readme.md

 # Kubernetes Monitoring Dashboard (with Prometheus)

-This dashboard visualizes the performance of a Kubernetes cluster by getting metrics from Prometheus using PromQL in the WebAPI and PowerShell tiles.
+This dashboard visualizes the performance of a Kubernetes cluster by getting metrics from [Prometheus](https://prometheus.io/) using PromQL in the SquaredUp WebAPI and PowerShell tiles.

 - Cluster information displayed in a table
 - Network traffic sent and received for the cluster